ory/ladon/README.md

 A resource could for instance be: `myrn:some.domain.com:resource:123` and `myrn:some.otherdomain.com:resource:123` (the `:` is then considered a delimiter, and used by the condition to be able to separate the resource components from each other) to allow an action to the resources on `myrn:some.otherdomain.com` you could for instance create a resource condition  with

 {Value: `myrn:some.otherdomain.com`, Delimiter: ":"}

+The Value foo:bar matches foo:bar but not foo:bara nor foo:bara:baz.
+It is also possible to use regex: foo:* etc.
+The Value foo:ba* matches foo:bar foo:bara but not foo:bye.

 This condition is fulfilled by this (allow for all resources containing part:north):